 The Council has a statutory duty under Section 38 of the Localism Act 2011 to approve and publish its Pay Policy on an annual basis.
 The proposed Pay and Reward Policy has been prepared in accordance with the legislation and Welsh Government Guidance.
-The policy has to be approved by full Council on an annual basis, in order to comply with the statutory requirements, albeit that this process has been delayed this year due to the Covid-19 lock-down restrictions.
-Therefore, Cabinet will need to make a recommended to full Council to approve and adopt the final Pay and Reward Policy.
-This revised Policy has been updated to take account of national pay awards and includes two substantive changes since last year, to remove the block travel allowances for Chief Officers and to restrict the re-employment of staff who have taken voluntary redundancy or signed a settlement agreement for a period of 24 months following the termination of their employment (unless there are exceptional circumstances).
+The policy has to be approved by full Council on an annual basis, in order to comply with the statutory requirements, albeit that this process was delayed last year due to the Covid-19 lock-down restrictions.
+Therefore, Cabinet will need to make a recommended to full Council to approve and adopt the final Pay and Reward Policy as from April 2021.
 Once adopted, the Pay and Reward Policy will need to be published and the Annual Statement of Accounts will also need to include details of the remuneration of individual Chief Officers, to comply with the requirements of the Audit (Wales) Regulations.